 Right to Assistance Animals and Alternate Treatments

 The cornerstone of Disability Rights is the right to self determination — which includes the right of each person to control his or her medical or lifestyle choices.
-Disability Independence Group assists its clients to maintain this right and has been in the forefront of assisting its clients to own and use animals to lessen the effects of a disability, or to improve a person’s condition.

 Assessing a Person’s Request to Have an Animal as a Reasonable Accommodation Under the Fair Housing Act. – On January 20, 2020, the U.S. Department of Housing and Urban Development published new guidance to provide both housing providers and persons with disabilities guidance on what is required to maintain an assistance animal in housing covered under the Fair Housing Act.

 Air Carrier Access Act new guidance on animals on commercial air craft.

 Frequently Asked Questions about Service Animals and the ADA | PDF This eight-page document guidance and answers questions about the ADA’s service animal provisions.

 Revised ADA Requirements: Service Animals | PDF This publication provides guidance on the term “service animal” and the service animal provisions in the Department’s new regulations.

 “Service Animals and Assistance Animals for People with Disabilities in Housing and HUD-Funded Programs” Department of Housing and Urban Development guidance on how the Fair Housing Act and the Americans with Disabilities Act (ADA) intersect regarding the use of service or assistance animals by persons with disabilities.